Muddy’s Folly, another scrummy food review

 Head chef David Horak has been Rob’s go to Chef since he opened his doors some four years ago.
 The food is so authentically British, and the local ingredients so obviously understood, that it was a little bit of surprise that David originally hails from Prague.
 But like any brilliant rural restaurant these guys know their stuff, and when they can’t get the right ingredient on their doorstep, they’ll source from within the UK to get the very best to your plate.
 The menus on offer are compact but full of creativity and it bodes well to see some ingredients used in multiple dishes to great effect.
 Immediately you can be sure that what you’re eating is super fresh, and when it’s gone, it’s gone.
 It’s a tight ship that Rob and David run.

-Mr Muddy and I are now well versed in sharing everything we eat.
-It took many years to convince Mr M that this was a fun way to enjoy a dining experience, but he’s on board now, and this was a perfect opportunity to share some lovely food.
+I am well versed in sharing everything I eat.
+It sometimes takes my guests a bit of convincing that this is the best way to enjoy a dining experience, but most are on board now, and this was a perfect opportunity to share some lovely food.
 There’s no fear of missing out on any taste sensation when conducting a Muddy review.

 We started with Wookey Cave cheddar twice baked soufflé, samphire and pine nut salad.
 What a taste sensation that was.
 The super creamy souffle was cooked perfectly and it’s softness was complemented by salty, tender samphire – still with a bit of bite, and crunchy pine nuts, with a light dressing.
 At this point we knew that we were in for a treat.

 It occurred to me that desserts are a real strength at The Folly.
-As it was, Mr Muddy and I opted to share one pudding, but even now he mourns not having ordered the buttermilk panna cotta, poached apricots, meringue, pistachio crumb (£7).
+As it was, we opted to share one pudding, but even now my guest mourns not having ordered the buttermilk panna cotta, poached apricots, meringue, pistachio crumb (£7).
 We “settled” for Chilled rice pudding, macerated balsamic strawberries with cracked black pepper, strawberry jelly, raspberry sorbet (£6.50).
 It was just gorgeous – not too sweet, full of complementary flavours (the black pepper is brilliant foil for the juicy berries on offer) and presented beautifully.
 Thank you very much The Folly, we’ll definitely be back.

 Good for: Taking Mum and Dad out for something delicious or gentle gatherings with friends, far away from banging tunes and slot machines.
 There is an elegance exuded at The Folly that appeals to an older, more mellow crowd.